Is Butter A Health Food? The Truth About This Controversial Fat

 Don’t let the lies we’ve been told for decades about fat fool you.
 After birth we relied on fat in the form of breast milk for the first few months of our lives.
-This is a natural reaction in a mother’s body because it’s exactly what a new born needs to thrive outside of the womb.
-As we grow that basic need for fat hasn’t change.
+This is a natural reaction in a mother’s body because it’s exactly what a newborn needs to thrive outside of the womb.
+As we grow, that basic need for fat hasn’t changed.

 Healthy fats are the new trending health topic, and for good reason!
 As the author of Ketotarian it’s no surprise that I’m a big believer of the benefits of healthy fats and what they can do for the body.
 The key word here is healthy though.
 Filling your diet and body with fats that cause inflammation may put you into ketosis, but it’s not healing your body and bringing you to optimal health.

 This is exactly why dairy is not on the allowed foods list in Ketotarian.
 Many keto eaters concentrate on high-fat dairy products even though it’s one of the most common allergens in our society.
 With a book that concentrates on reducing inflammation, it wouldn’t make sense to keep one of the main culprits that is a part of our modern diets.

 Dairy, like many foods, doesn’t simply fall into a “good” or “bad” category.
 You probably grew up thinking that a glass of milk was the best way to start off your day, right?
 After all, it’s filled with protein and calcium.
 But not so fast.
 Every food can fall into a spectrum of healthiness where it can be beneficial for some and harmful to others.
 Don’t let this scare you though, it’s all based on your individual biochemistry and finding what’s best for you.
 For example, depending on if you have a certain gene mutation or not, coffee can either improve your health or it can increase your risk of health issues.